 - Will the Co-Op printing work with my exempted laptop?

 Maybe.
-For all incoming 1Ls we have provided 5 free pages so that you can install the Everyone Print client and printers.
+For all incoming 1Ls we have provided 5 free pages so that you can install and test the Everyone Print client and printers.
 If you have an approved laptop and have problems with the Co-Op you may come to the Help Desk and receive help to make it work.

 We look forward to working with you this year to make the Co-Op a continuing success.